Global route / Oceania

 The Southern Alps are frequently in cloud from the west but the approach from the Tasman Sea often has clear views at altitude.

-What is the best side of plane for Sydney to Queenstown?
+What is the best side for Sydney to Queenstown?